OwenElliott/OwenElliott/README.md

 - 👋 Hi, I’m @OwenElliott
-- 👀 I’m interested in ... nothing :(
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning python, Java, JS, C, C++, HolyC, whatever the fuck they were typing in the matrix
+- 🌱
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me: dont
+- 📫 How to reach me:

 <!---
 OwenElliott/OwenElliott is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.